SIakovlev/LANL-Earthquake/README.md

 ## Project structure <a name="struct"></a>

-The project has the following structure:
+Under the `/src` directory there is the following structure:
 * `/configs` - configs for data processing, model training and validation.
 * `/data_processing`
-  * `dp_run.py` - main data processing script.
+  * `dp_run.py` - main data processing script with parameters specified in `dp_config.json`.
   * `feature.py` - `Feature` class implementation.
   * `dp_utils.py` -
 * `/folds` - directory with custom fold implementation